-On Disc 5 of the ‘Doctor Who – The Collection – Season 12’ Blu ray, the ‘Cheques, Lies and Videotape’ documentary; the location report; the stereo sound audio mix option for the story; the DVD audio commentary, the info-text commentary option and the ‘Radio Times Listings’ PDF can also be found on there.
-The photo gallery for ‘Revenge of the Cybermen’ has been updated for 2018 on the Blu-ray.
+On Disc 5 of the ‘Doctor Who – The Collection – Season 12’ Blu ray, the ‘Cheques, Lies and Videotape’ documentary; the location report; the mono sound audio mix option for the story; the DVD audio commentary, and the ‘Radio Times Listings’ PDF can also be found on there.
+The info-text commentary option and the photo gallery for ‘Revenge of the Cybermen’ has been updated for 2018 on the Blu-ray.

 The new special features on Blu-ray include a brand-new expanded version of ‘The Tin Men and The Witch’ making-of documentary for Blu-ray with brand-new cast and crew interviews.
 There’s the ‘Behind the Sofa’ feature on ‘Revenge of the Cybermen’ with Tom Baker (the Fourth Doctor); Sadie Miller, Elisabeth Sladen’s daughter and producer Philip Hinchcliffe as well as Louise Jameson (Leela); Janet Fielding (Tegan) and Sarah Sutton (Nyssa).
 There’s also the updated CGI effects option for the story to enjoy on the Blu-ray disc.

 On the PDF front, as well as the ‘Radio Times Listings’ of the story, there are also production documents and scripts for the story.
 You need a special Blu-ray computer drive for that.